On this page:

 You have the right to know whether we hold personal information about you, to access that information, and to request changes to information if you believe it to be incorrect.

 If you want to check personal information that we hold, please write to:

 Victoria Street West

-If MBIE has a good reason for refusing a request to correct information, you’re entitled to request that a statement be attached to the information about the correction that was sought but not made.
+If we have a good reason for refusing a request to correct information, you’re entitled to ask that a statement be attached to the information to show that a correction was sought, but not made.

-Browser or 'web' cookies are small text files that are sent by a website and stored on your computer’s hard drive.
-Cookies are generally used to improve your experience of a website (for example, by remembering preferences you have set) and to track site usage.
+Browser cookies are small text files sent by a website and stored on your computer’s hard drive.
+They are generally used to improve your experience of a website, for example, by remembering the preferences you have set.

 You can read Google’s privacy statement and access a Google Analytics opt-out tool on Google’s website.

-We may collect statistical information about your visit to help us improve this site.
-This information won’t identify you personally.
-It includes:
+We may collect statistical information about your visit, to help us improve our websites.
+This information won’t identify you personally, and includes:

-The statistical information referred to above can be viewed by site administrators and certain other MBIE staff.
+The statistical information referred to above can be viewed by certain MBIE staff.
 It may also be shared with other government agencies.